How Our CSA Works

 Your spot will be reserved once you make a payment.
 We will email you with a confirmation of receipt.

-We prefer checks and cash payments, but can accept venmo if necessary.
+We prefer checks and cash payments, but can accept Venmo if necessary.
 For other payment methods, please email us.

 We’ll message you later in the spring with details about the start date.